 If you like, you can go right to the source and read Graves' own description of this metaphor.
+(Linkrotted, so you'll find it at the foot of this piece.)
 I have my own version, with some extra embellishments I think are relevant.

 Imagine the world of human experience as a swamp.
 The swamp has a varied terrain: sandbars, reedy marshy bits, outcroppings of land, shallow rivers, muddy riverbanks, and so forth.
 Full of interesting stuff, but not entirely hospitable.

 Most people live in castles in the swamp.
 A castle has a controlled environment, defined by the people who live there.
 It typically has windows and parapets from which the residents can view the swamp, though a few castles are completely sealed off.
 People who live in castles may communicate with the residents of other castles by semaphore; when they do, they tend to get into arguments about what the swamp is like.
 “They keep insisting the swamp is full of vines and trees, when any fool can look out the window and see that it's a reed-filled marsh!”